mchatzi/mirrorr/README.md

 A job report is generated (json) and can be sent to [OpenObserve](https://openobserve.ai/) servers, and as a notification to [Discord webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

 ## Why
-Because I couldn't find a sync application that supports deleting files on the destination (a true mirror) but at the same time support **aborting** the sync if a big (configurable) percentage of files were found to have been **deleted** in the source directory.
+Because I couldn't find a file sync application that supports deleting files on the destination but at the same time support **aborting** the sync if a big (configurable) number of files have been **deleted** in the source directory.
 This guards from accidental deletions in your backup (the destination) in case your source was hacked/accidentally emptied.

 ## What